doublerobotics/d3-sdk/docs/WPA2 Manual Config.md

 Complete documentation and descriptions of each parameter are on the [nmcli user manual's 802.1x page](https://developer.gnome.org/NetworkManager/stable/settings-802-1x.html).

-Attempt to connect using this connection:
+You must first disconnect wlan0 before attempting to connect using this connection (all in one line, so it's sent before it disconnects):

-    sudo nmcli connection up 'My Network'
+    sudo nmcli device disconnect wlan0 && sleep 5 && sudo nmcli connection up 'My Network'

 If successful and you want to delete any other network, you can do that with: